 The Executive-in-Residence Program brings to campus, for residencies of three to five days, individuals who have been identified as strong contributors to current developments in the business world.
 These executives participate in classes and less formal gatherings which permit them to engage in discussions of significant issues facing business leaders.
 The first Executive-in-Residence was J. Bruce McKinney, Class of 1959, trustee of the college, and chairman and chief executive officer of the Hershey Entertainment and Resort Company.

 The Donald W. Flaherty Lecture in Asian Studies is supported by a fund established by students, colleagues, and friends of Professor Flaherty, a pioneer in the development of Asian studies at Dickinson.
 The lectureship brings to campus scholars and speakers who reflect Professor Flaherty’s lifelong interest in all aspects of Asian history, culture, and politics.
-Since the inaugural lecture in 1987-88, prominent Asianists have spoken on topics ranging from “Reflections on the Nature of Japanese Society” to "Preserving Pain, Promoting Peace: Learning from the Memorials at Hiroshima, Nanjing and My Lai.”
-The lecture in the 2011-12 academic year was “Cultures of War" by John Dower, Emeritus Professor of History at The Massachusetts Institute of Technology.
+Since the inaugural lecture in 1987-88, prominent Asianists have spoken on topics ranging from “Reflections on the Nature of Japanese Society” to "Cultures of War.”
+The lecture in the 2015-16 academic year was “K-Pop, J-Pop and Divergent Trajectories of South Korea and Japan" by Prof. John Lie, University of California, Berkeley.

 The Roberts Lectureship, endowed by a generous gift by John Roberts in honor of his son, Christopher (class of 1974), brings to campus distinguished international scholars of classics who lecture on topics designed to show the relevance of classical studies to the modern world.
 The scholars who accept the invitation give two lectures on the topic of their choice, one aimed at a general audience, another to classics majors and scholars from various classics departments in the region.
 At both occasions, members of the college community and other guests are invited to discuss the issues with the speaker.
-Recent scholars have been Jas Elsner (Oxford), Mary Beard (Newnham College, Cambridge), Edward N. Luttwak (Center for Strategic and International Studies, Washington, D.C.), Emily Greenwood (Yale University) and Walter Scheidel (Stanford University).
+Recent scholars have been Emily Greenwood (Yale University), Walter Scheidel (Stanford University), Loren Samons II (Boston University), Anthony Grafton (Princeton University) and Michael Puett (Harvard University).

 The Harold and Ethel L. Stellfox Visiting Scholars and Writers Program is supported by a fund established by Jean Louise Stellfox, Class of 1960, to honor her parents and to ensure that future generations of students would have the opportunity to interact with renowned literary figures.
 The program will make it possible each year for a major author, poet or playwright to spend a few days on campus, holding readings, literary discussions and workshops for students and members of the Dickinson community.